Explanation of Course Numbers

 MAE 6291.
 Special Topics in Mechanical Engineering.
 3 Credits.

 Selected subjects of current interest.
 Arranged by consultation between department faculty and students.
 Typical topics include tribology, power systems design, solar heating systems, HVAC, and plasticity theory.
-Prerequisite: approval of department.
+Prerequisite: Permission of the department.
+(Fall and spring, Every year)

 MAE 6292.
 Special Topics in Aerospace Engineering.
 3 Credits.

 Selected subjects of current interest.
 Arranged by consultation between department faculty and students.
 Typical topics include environmental noise control, aeroacoustics, hypersonic flow, and flight vehicle aerodynamics.
 May be repeated for credit.
-Prerequisite: approval of department.
+Prerequisite: Permission of the department.
+(Fall and spring, Every year)

 MAE 6298.
 Research.
 1-6 Credits.